 True, we don’t know the circumstances.
 And true, sin is involved somewhere —you can count on it.
 But nonetheless, her spirit is closed.

-All I can say is that I saw a lot of credibility in what I was able to glean and recommend you prayerfully consider all God shows you, which is important for your situation.
-Please click onto the following Familyministries.com link to read:
+All I can say is that I saw a lot of credibility in what I was able to read and glean.
+I encourage you to prayerfully consider all God shows you, for your situation.
+Below is the Familyministries.com link to this article.

-Above all, I hope that your ultimate goal is not ONLY to reconcile with your wife.
+Above all, I hope that your ultimate goal goes beyond reconciling with your wife.
 If that is the case, your “solutions” will be most likely be temporary, when and if you do.
-Ultimately, I hope your ultimate goal is to go to GOD and make sure your life is clean —that you do not give your wife added “excuses” as to why she could remain closed in her spirit in reconciling with you.
+Ultimately, I hope your ultimate goal is to go to GOD and make sure your life is clean.
+Do not give your wife added “excuses” as to why she could remain closed in her spirit in reconciling with you.

 Also, realize that giving forgiveness and reconciling the marriage are two separate steps.
-Your wife may have much, which she needs to forgive you for, and much she needs to surrender to the Lord.
-But that does not mean that she will have to reconcile with you in the way you desire, living as husband and wife again.
-If she doesn’t feel safe for some reason (whether it is physically, emotionally, spiritually, and/or emotionally), she may decide to forgive you, but she still will not live with you.
+Your wife may have much, which she needs to forgive you for, and much that she needs to surrender to the Lord.
+But that does not mean that she will seek reconciling with you as husband and wife again.
+If she doesn’t feel safe with you (physically, spiritually, and/or emotionally), she may decide to forgive you, but she still will not live with you.

-If you are, and you are sincere, then it seems to me that there is more hope for you that you can be reconciled to God AND to your wife.
+If you are, and you are sincere, then there is hope for you that you can be reconciled to God AND to your wife.
 But I don’t know what your wife will do.

-I do know though, that God wants to work in and through your life, whether your wife comes back or not.
+I do know though, that God wants to work in and through your life.
+He wants to do this whether your wife comes back to you or not.
 It is my sincerest hope you will participate with Him in this mission.